tomazberisa/locklock-web/source/index.html.md

 ## Motivation for Locklock

-We built Locklock because simple patterns of distributed locking kept coming up in our system designs.
+We built Locklock mainly because simple patterns of distributed locking kept coming up in our system designs.

 The common use case is ensuring multiple components of a distributed system take turns accessing a shared resource.

 A special case of that is guaranteeing a particular operation takes place at most once.
 For example, some AWS services guarantee [at-least-once delivery](https://aws.amazon.com/sns/faqs/#Reliability), but sometimes consequences of these events need to execute *exactly* once.
 To accomplish this, simply acquire a lock for the identifier representing the originating event once and don't release it.

+Our secondary motivation was to unify locking logic across components of a distributed system, which may be written in different programming languages.
+By using Locklock, they only need to know how to communicate with a simple REST API.

 # Quickstart